-There are NO rules to the wording that you can put on your sign, so you can truly make it unique to your love story by including locations, dates, names, phrases or even drawings that speak to you both.
-By doing this, some of my couples felt that their sign was so special that they hung it up in their home after the elopement day because they made their sign truly unique to them!
+There are NO rules to the wording that you can put on your sign.
+You can truly make it unique to your love story by including locations, dates, names, phrases or even drawings that speak to you both.
+By doing this, some of my couples felt that their sign was so special that they hung it up in their home after the elopement day.
+Why?
+Because they made their sign truly unique to them!
 I painted “We Eloped,” but definitely don’t feel limited in what you can do!

 Basically, just have fun with this activity!
 Be present and relax.